hnvy/blog-1/README.md

 # blog-1
 A repository that is dedicated to my learning experiences and adventures.
+Skim through the journal to see if there are any possibly beneficial thoughts or ideas.

 See the [commit history](https://github.com/hnvy/blog-1/commits/main) for the latest updates.